I Am Well Here Now

 • We can increase wakefulness by increasing core temperature more rapidly.

-• We can increase sleepiness by influencing core temperature to drop more rapidly.
+• Influencing core temperature to drop more rapidly can increase sleepiness.

 • Exposing your body to hot or cold conditions can influence these temperature fluctuations.